 Welcome to Our School

+We are very proud of our school and hope that you will visit so that you can see for yourself.
 We are located on The Bridge Learning and Community Campus, sharing our site with other Kent Agencies.
 We see ourselves as part of the local community and we strive to make local and international links to support both learning and citizenship at our school.